EEEGuba/Ryanair-Zendesk-Tampermonkey-addons/README.md

 to use script

+click on main above this

-click on raw or copy directly from what you see
+click raw and copy text or copy directly from the file you see

-go into your tampermonkey extension
+go into your tampermonkey extension for your browser

 paste the code and save